 If the users cannot figure out where the information is, they will leave your website and look elsewhere.
-There are many other websites out there, so they have no reason for putting up with the complexities of your navigation.
+There are many other websites out there, so they have no reason for putting up with your navigation complexities.

-Buyer’s remorse is real.
+The buyer’s remorse is real.
 People struggle to buy more so when we are talking about big purchases and luxury items.
-It is even more difficult to persuade the people to complete the sale.
+It is even more difficult to persuade people to complete the sale.

 Consistency is key.
 People do not go to your website to convert in one to two clicks.
 They will explore the website first.
 Consistency in design and message is essential to build confidence.

 Guiding their expectations is as easy as using the same pattern on all pages for all products, for example.
-Actions will be reinforced by the sense of familiarity.
+A sense of familiarity will reinforce actions.